anon-blue/anon.blue/README.txt

 ....
 Want to be surprised by destriuction

                                           because it's always the same
-                     how can you say that
+                     how can you say that?